LadaOndris/hands/README.md

     ├── system                   # Access point to gesture recognition system │                              (database_scanner, gesture_recognizer, hand_position_estimator)
     └── utils                    # Camera, logs, plots, live capture, config
-## Gestures

-Gesture classifiers are located in `src/gestures` directory.

-Captured gesture database can be visualized using t-SNE or LDA using the `visualization.py` script.

-The `classifiers.py` evaluates many classifiers from sklearn library to see, which performs best on the given captured gestures.

-The `regression.py` trains an MLPClassifier on the given gesture database and later predicts using the trained model.

-### Which gesture recognizer should be used?

-There two main optinos:
-* Either use "SimpleGestureRecognizer", which was created created as the first gesture recognizer.
-It requires proper setting of thresholds.
-* The other option is a classifier.
-One can use any recognizer from sklearn library.
-`regression.py` contains a ready-to-use MLPClassifier, which is the preferred way of gesture recognition for higher accuracy.
-That said, from its nature it can't provide any feedback on which fingers are wrongly placed.

 ## License